okayprashant/predictive-maintenance-model/README.md

 ## 💡 Key Insights

-i.
-The dataset is highly imbalanced, making PR-AUC a more informative metric than accuracy. ii.
-Torque and Tool Wear are the most influential predictors of machine failure. iii.
-Rotational Speed significantly contributes to failure prediction under certain operating conditions. iv.
-Temperature variables provide supporting information but have comparatively lower predictive importance.
+1. The dataset is highly imbalanced, making PR-AUC a more informative metric than accuracy.
+2. Torque and Tool Wear are the most influential predictors of machine failure.
+3. Rotational Speed significantly contributes to failure prediction under certain operating conditions.
+4. Temperature variables provide supporting information but have comparatively lower predictive importance.
-v.
-Explainability confirms that multiple sensor interactions influence machine failure rather than any single feature.
+5. Explainability confirms that multiple sensor interactions influence machine failure rather than any single feature.

 ### Visualizations